 Fortunately, Kialo Edu has the answer with our collection of Christmas and holiday-themed discussions.
-While students will view them as festive fun, for you they are a chance to maximize class time to hit a few more curriculum standards.
-And the icing on the (Christmas) cake is that with all our discussions, you can give students an invaluable gift: the gift of critical thinking!
+While students will view them as festive fun, you can maximize class time to hit a few more curriculum standards.
+And the icing on the (Christmas) cake is that Kialo is completely free to use, so you can easily give students an invaluable gift: the gift of critical thinking through class discussions!

 How do critical thinking activities benefit students?